-What is Workers' Compensation Law?
+What Is Workers' Compensation Law?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on January 31, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 26, 2025

 Occupational safety is a significant focus in most workplaces, but accidents can and will happen.
 Work-related injuries would be costly for employers and their employees if not for workers’ compensation insurance.
 The workers’ compensation system remedies injured workers without requiring employers to pay out of pocket for a work injury.